flipt-io/labs/local-proxy/README.md

 - `sample-app`: Serves as the pod with Flipt running as a sidecar, `flipt-sidecar`.
 There is also a container called `evaluation-client` that will make evaluation calls to the sidecar
 - `flipt-exporter`: CronJob that runs on a 1-minute interval that exports data out of the Flipt master, and puts those changes into the object store

+> The sidecar Flipt container will be in `readonly` mode, due to it sourcing its data from a file system.

+Run the deploy script `scripts/start` to provision the cluster and start all the necessary deployments and services.

-To access the `flipt-master` API, you can use Kubernetes to port-forward the service:
+1. To access the `flipt-master` API, you can use Kubernetes to port-forward the service:

 ```bash
 $ kubectl port-forward svc/flipt-master --namespace default 8080:8080